marvin-raf/codequiz/backend/app/packages/students/wiki.md

 ---

+Status Code (401)

+Unauthorized indicates that

+- `X-Authorization` header isn't given
+- `X-Authorization` isn't matched to a teacher in the database

+---

 Status Code (500)

-Server Error indicates anything else that is unexpected and mysql errors
+- Server Error indicates anything else that is unexpected and mysql errors

 ---